ypapouski/concurrent-text-editor/README.md

 # 🚀 Welcome to awesome text editor project!

-The text editor gives a possibilty for many users to edit the same document and reflects the current users' activities as well.
+The text editor gives a possibility for many users to edit the same document and reflects the current users' activities as well.

-Installation and programm execution steps
+Installation and program execution steps

 ```
 Install all project's dependencies: npm install